 Cambodia Programs: The WSD Handa Center for Human Rights and International Justice and the East-West Center have worked on joint programs in Cambodia since 2006, mainly focusing on trial monitoring, transitional justice outreach and legal capacity building.
-Currently the Cambodia Office is working in four key areas:
+Currently the joint programs work on four key areas:

 - KRT Trial Monitoring: Daily trial monitoring at the Extraordinary Chambers in the Courts of Cambodia (ECCC).
 Follow live updates on Twitter, daily summaries on Facebook and weekly reports here.

 - Community Outreach: Outreach around the ECCC’s cases including television series broadcast on major Cambodian networks focusing on Case 001, Case 002 and most recently on issues of sexual violence during the Democratic Kampuchea period.

 - Legal Education: Capacity-building for law lecturers in teaching fair trial rights using interactive teaching methodologies.
 An interactive fair trial rights curriculum has also been developed in Khmer and English.

 - Research: Periodic legal and other research projects has been conducted around a range of issues, particularly those related to the ongoing cases at the ECCC.